adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 ### 4.2 Need of large annotated datasets

-The real potential of deep learning was unveiled becauseof the large dataset Imagenet[46].
+- The real potential of deep learning was unveiled becauseof the large dataset Imagenet[46].

-The functional complexityof semantic segmentation is much higher and it requires a significantly larger dataset relative to Imagenet.
+The functional complexity of semantic segmentation is much higher and it requires a significantly larger dataset relative to Imagenet.

-Annotationfor semantic segmentation is time consuming, typically it cantake around an hour for annotating a single image.
+Annotationfor semantic segmentation is time consuming, typically it can take around an hour for annotating a single image.

 It can bespeeded up by the availability of other cues like LIDAR orexploiting temporal propagation and bootstrapping classifier.The popular semantic segmentation automotive datasets areCamVid [18] and the more recent cityscapes [11].